lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP Message ID field

-This field is bidirectional and is used to manage acknowledgments.
-The server memorizes the value for a EXCHANGE_LIFETIME period (by default 247 seconds) for CON messages and a NON_LIFETIME period (by default 145 seconds) for NON messages.
+The Message ID field is bidirectional and is used to manage acknowledgments.
+The server memorizes the value for an EXCHANGE_LIFETIME period (by default 247 seconds) for CON messages and a NON_LIFETIME period (by default 145 seconds) for NON messages.
 During that period, a server receiving the same Message ID value will process the message as a retransmission.
 After this period, it will be processed as a new message.

-In case the Device is a client, the size of the message ID field may be too large regarding the number of messages sent.
-The client SHOULD use only small message ID values, for instance 4 bit long.
-Therefore, a MSB can be used to limit the size of the compression residue.
+In case where the Device is a client, the size of the Message ID field may be too large regarding the number of messages sent.
+The client SHOULD use only small Message ID values, for instance 4 bit long.
+Therefore, an MSB can be used to limit the size of the compression residue.

-In case the Device is a server, the client may be located outside of the LPWAN area and view the Device as a regular device connected to the internet.
+In case where the Device is a server, the client may be located outside of the LPWAN area and it views the Device as a regular device connected to the Internet.
 The client will generate Message ID using the 16 bits space offered by this field.
 A CoAP proxy can be set before the SCHC C/D to reduce the value of the Message ID, to allow its compression with the MSB matching operator and LSB CDA.

 ## CoAP Token fields

 Token is defined through two CoAP fields, Token Length in the mandatory header and Token Value directly following the mandatory CoAP header.

 Token Length is processed as any protocol field.
 If the value remains the same during all the transaction, the size can be stored in the context and elided during the transmission.
-Otherwise, it will have to the sent as a compression residue.
+Otherwise, it will have to be sent as a compression residue.

 Token Value size cannot be defined directly in the rule in the Field Length (FL).
-Instead, a specific function designated as "TKL" MUST be used and length does not have to the sent with the residue.
+Instead, a specific function designated as "TKL" MUST be used and length does not have to be sent with the residue.
 During the decompression, this function returns the value contained in the Token Length field.

 # CoAP options